 No member of a Disciplinary Body may engage in private communication with any person involved in a Report, Presentment, or appeal that is under consideration or will foreseeably be under consideration by that Disciplinary Body.
 These persons include the subject of an investigation or Respondent, a Reporting Party, a witness or potential witness, or a representative (whether formal or informal) of any such person.

 The deliberations of a Disciplinary Body are confidential.
-No member of a Disciplinary Body may disclose any statement made or incident that occurred during the body’s deliberations.
+No member of a Disciplinary Body may disclose any statement made by any party or incident that occurred during the body’s deliberations.

 Violation of these duties, or solicitation of another person to violate these duties, may constitute a basis for recusal and/or ecclesiastical discipline.